Do you have any dealers or distributors?

 So the drum shells are thin and lightweight, but are they durable?

-The shells are thin in areas where there is no inherent stress from head tension and mounting.
+The shells are thin in areas where there is no inherent stress from head tension or mounting bracket.
 The 1/2”, 9-ply collars receive these stresses.
-One does need to be careful not to allow heavy or sharp objects, such as a sousaphone mouthpiece travelling at high velocity, to impact the shells.

 Are your drums really durable for frequent gigging?